ajb96817/rpnlatex/README.md

 word processor you should use something like LyX instead.

 Equations are entered using a Reverse Polish Notation (RPN) input system inspired by HP calculators.
-This editor is meant to be operated entirely from the keyboard.
 Please see the built-in user manual, available by typing '?', for more information.

+## Features

+  * Cross-platform, with a simple and flexible interface suited for mobile or desktop.
+  * Print-quality, instantaneous rendering of math formulas as you edit.
+  * Operates entirely from the keyboard; no mouse actions or menu items to select.
+  * Generates LaTeX-compatible code but does not require knowledge of LaTeX.
+  * Almost everything normally found in mathematical books and papers can be quickly typeset with the built-in keybindings.
+  * Build up formulas piece by piece in an intuitive way using a stack-based method.
+  * Math formulas can be intermixed with normal text, with font styles, section headers, etc., and arranged into a document structure.
+  * Documents can be kept in local browser storage, or saved to files.
+  * Comprehensive user manual included.
+  * Source code is easily modifiable if you want to add your own custom features.

 ## Quick start

+A pre-built version is available here: https://ajb96817.github.io/rpnlatex

-Download the latest release package from Github and unpack it, then open the 'index.html' file in a web browser.
+To run your own local copy, download the latest release package from Github and unpack it, then open the 'index.html' file in a web browser.

 To host this from a webserver, simply copy all files to a location on the server and navigate to the URL in your browser.
 No server-side dynamic features are needed on the